Understanding the Bear's Mindset

 If you are attacked after any sudden, surprise encounter with a bear, you can assume that it is a defensive attack.
 If the bear hop- charges toward you, clacks its teeth, sticks out its lips, huffs, woofs, or rushes a few steps towards you and slaps the ground with its paws, it is warning you that it is nervous about your presence and that you are too close.
 Heed this warning and back away.
 If these warning signs precede an attack, you can assume that the attack is defensive in nature.
 In a defensive attack, the bear will charge toward you with its ears laid back.
 A bear that rears up onto its hind legs is trying to gather more information through scent, sight, and sound to determine what you are and what your intentions are.
 To get a better scent, the bear may circle down-wind of you.

 Once a bear that is displaying defensive aggression has made physical contact with you, you should be passive and play dead to diffuse the situation and minimize injury.

 Many people think that the reason for most bear attacks is that the bear wants to kill and eat you.
-In reality this is almost never true!
-In the vast majority of confrontations between bears and people, the bear is only trying to defend itself or its cubs from a perceived threat (you), and the bear's reaction is entirely defensive.
-Actual predatory attacks do occasionally occur, but are extremely rare.
-In Yellowstone National Park the chances of being involved in a predatory bear attack are extremely low.
-Behaviorally, it can be difficult to distinguish a predatory bear from a bear that is just curious or food conditioned.
+In reality, this is almost never true.
+In the vast majority of confrontations between bears and people, the bear is only trying to defend itself or its cubs from a perceived threat (you).
+Predatory attacks do occur, but are extremely rare.
+Behaviorally, it can be difficult to distinguish a predatory bear from a bear that is just curious or food-conditioned.

-During a predatory attack you should be aggressive and fight back using any available weapon (bear spray, rocks, sticks) to stop the aggression by the bear.
+During a predatory attack you should be aggressive and fight back using any available weapon (bear spray, rocks, sticks) to stop the bear's aggression.
 Fight back as if your life depends on it, because it does.
 Predatory attacks usually persist until the bear is scared away, overpowered, injured, or killed.